 Some of our activities are carried out on web platforms provided by third parties.
 For example the source code for AnnotateIt is hosted on github.
 If you make use of any service where that is the case, you are responsible for complying with any terms of service of the third party platform.

-Some of our services require you to create an account in order to make certain, or any, use of the service.
+Some of our services require you to create an account in order to make certain kinds of, or any, use of the service.
 All our accounts are subject to the following rules.

 You must be at least 13 years old and a human being.